PassportNew Zealand

 Who this format is for

-Start by matching the document route, not the size alone.
+Start by matching the document and submission context, not the size alone.

 Use this page when the checklist, search query, or local office wording refers to Passport Offline or to the exact New Zealand Passport Offline phrasing.

-The imported page leans toward an offline or print-first workflow, so the physical result still matters.
+This page leans toward an offline or print-first workflow, so the physical result still matters.

 Passport pages are usually decided by simple presentation details: face placement, clean background, visible eyes, and minimal risky editing.